SJTUJohnClass/Minivim/README.md

 ```

  This command will open a file specified by `<filename>` in your minivim.
 The file is under the directory of your minivim executable file.
 If the file doesn't exist, create it.
- You should support several optional arguments in command line:
+ You should support several **optional arguments** in command line (which can also be used together):

  * `-t`: open file in truncation mode.
 You should truncate the file from the beginning.
  * `-R`: open a file in **read-only** mode.